Adopted by the Libertarian Party Radical Caucus, April 24, 2016; amended at the Membership Convention held June 24, 2017.

 c.
 The repeal of all laws regulating or prohibiting gambling;

 d.
-The repeal of all laws interfering with the right to commit suicide as infringements of the ultimate right of an individuals to their own lives; and
+The repeal of all laws interfering with the right to commit suicide as infringements of the ultimate right of individuals to their own lives; and

 We demand the pardon and exoneration of everyone who has been convicted solely for these "crimes."
 We condemn the confiscation of property via civil asset forfeiture that all too often accompanies police raids, searches, and prosecutions for victimless crimes.